codahale/lockstitch/design.md

 Three points bear mentioning about `Encrypt` and `Decrypt`.

-First, both `Encrypt` and `Decrypt` use the same operation code to ensure protocols have the same state after both encrypting and decrypting data.
+First, both `Encrypt` and `Decrypt` use the same operation code to ensure protocols have the same transcript after both encrypting and decrypting data.

-Second, despite not updating the protocol state with either the plaintext or ciphertext, the inclusion of the long tag ensures the protocol's state is dependent on both because AEGIS-128L is key committing (i.e. the probability of an attacker finding a different key, nonce, or plaintext which produces the same authentication tag is negligible).
+Second, despite not updating the protocol transcript with either the plaintext or ciphertext, the inclusion of the long tag ensures the protocol's transcript is dependent on both because AEGIS-128L is key committing (i.e. the probability of an attacker finding a different key, nonce, or plaintext which produces the same authentication tag is negligible).

 **N.B.:** [AEGIS-128L by itself is not fully committing][Iso23], as tag collisions can be found if